 Throughout this region, you’ll find swathes of forested slopes, historic towns, imposing castles, ancient monasteries, and ruins from the Stone Age.
 Due to its natural splendor and cultural importance, the Wachau was added to the World Heritage Sites by UNESCO in 2000.

 One of the most popular ways of seeing the Wachau Valley is traveling in tranquility by boat and taking in the pleasant rural vistas.
-Most of which operate between April and October.
+Most boat tours operate between April and October.
 This is when the Wachau Valley is at its most picturesque.
-If you’re interested in a boat tour, I suggest this great one.

 8. Krems an der Donau

 The 1000-year-old town of Krems an der Donau (or simply Krems) lies on the left bank of the Danube River about 80 km west of Vienna.
 During the 11th and 12th centuries, Krems was a serious rival to Vienna.

 Together with the once separate town of Stein, Krems is one of the prettiest towns on the Danube.
 Krems’s allure comes from its townhouses, old churches, courtyards, cobblestones, and partially preserved town walls, all of which certainly make it worth visiting.

 Krems’s main thoroughfare, Landstrasse, is a busy, pedestrianized shopping street lined with old buildings.
 Arguably, the finest of the lot is the Bürgerspitalskirche, built in the mid-15th century on the site of the old Jewish ghetto as the town’s hospital chapel.